2600hz/community-scripts/README.md

 Erlang tool to copy all databases from one Bigcouch cluster to another, with options for CDRs and voicemails

+## CloneToolsFS

+Fork of CloneTools.
+Allows copying databases between Bigcouch and the filesystem.

 ## sipp

 This is a collection of SIPp templates and scripts.